CryptoGurujiOG/Nexus-CLI-Node-Run-Guide/README.md

 # Nexus-CLI-Node-Run-Guide

-Earn testnet Nex Points by contributing your computing power to the Nexus network.
+Earn Nex Points by contributing your computing power to the Nexus network.
 You can convert your Nex Points into testnet $NEX, which will determine your share of the mainnet $NEX token airdrop.

 ---